zama-ai/concrete/docs/core-features/fhe_basics.md

 }
 ```

+Some considerations about PBS:

-The only thing you should keep in mind is that it adds a constraint on the input type, and that is the reason behind having a maximum bit-width supported in Concrete.
+* **Input type:** PBS adds a constraint on the input type, that's why **Concrete** supports a limited width.

-Second takeaway is that PBS are the most costly operations in FHE, the less PBS in your circuit the faster it will run.
-It is an interesting metrics to optimize (you will see that Concrete could give you the number of PBS used in your circuit).
+* **PBS cost:**
+  * PBSs are the most costly operations in FHE.
+    * The number of PBSs used in your circuit is an important metric to optimize the performance.
+The fewer PBS you have in your circuit, the faster the execution runs.

-Note also that PBS cost varies with the input variable precision (a circuit with 8 bit PBS will run faster than one with 16 bits PBS).
+  * PBS cost varies with input variable precision.
+    * For example, a circuit with 8-bit PBS will run faster than one with 16-bit PBS.

-## Development Workflow
+## Development workflow

-Allowing computation on encrypted data is particularly interesting in the client/server model, especially when the client data are sensitive and the server not trusted.
-You could split the workflow in two main steps: development and deployment.
+Computation on encrypted data is particularly useful in the client/server model, especially when the client data are sensitive and the server is not trusted.

+You can split the workflow into two steps: development and deployment.

 ### Development

-During development, you will turn your program into its FHE equivalent.
-Concrete automates this task with the compilation process but you can make this process even easier by reducing the precision required, reducing the number of PBSs or allowing more parallelization in your code (e.g. working on bit chunks instead of high bit-width variables).
+During development, you will convert your program into its FHE equivalent. **Concrete** automates this task through the compilation process, but you go further by:

+* Reducing the precision required
+* Decreasing the number of PBSs
+* Allowing more parallelization in your code.
+For example, working on smaller-bit chunks instead of larger-bit variables.

-Once happy with the code, the development process is over and you will create the compiler artifact that will be used during deployment.
+Once you finish the code, you will create the compiler artifact to use during deployment.

 ### Deployment

-A typical Concrete deployment will host on a server the compilation artifact: Client specifications required by the compiled circuits and the fhe executable itself.
-Client will ask for the circuit requirements, generate keys accordingly, then it will send an encrypted payload and receive an encrypted result.
+A typical **Concrete** deployment hosts the compilation artifact on a server, which includes the client specifications that the compiled circuits require and the executable FHE.

+The client will go through the following steps:

+1. Request the circuit requirements
+2. Generate keys accordingly
+3. Send an encrypted payload
+4. Receive an encrypted result

 ```mermaid
 sequenceDiagram